New Museum Exhibit to Explore Mass Migration of Kittitians

-The exhibit will also feature documentary film footages, photographs and vintage documents, including a list of migrants in the Dominican Republic and a list of nationals living in the USVI in the early 20th Century.
+The exhibit will also feature documentary film footage, photographs, and vintage documents, including a list of migrants in the Dominican Republic and a list of nationals living in the USVI in the early 20th Century.

 The St. Christopher National Trust (SCNT) is a non-governmental organization [NGO] that was established by an Act of Parliament in 2009.
 The Trust transitioned from the St. Christopher Heritage Society which was established in 1989.
-The primary objective of the Trust is administering and preserving of sites, buildings and objects that are historical, archaeological, architectural, environmental and artistic importance on St. Kitts.
+The primary objective of the Trust is to administer and preserve sites, buildings, and objects that are historical, archaeological, architectural, environmental, and artistic importance on St. Kitts.

-The National Trust manages the National Museum, a Documentation and Research Center and a heritage focused Gift Shop.
+The National Trust manages the National Museum, a Documentation and Research Center, and heritage focused Gift Shop.
 It also has oversight of five historical sites.

 For more information, please contact the Executive Director by emailing email@example.com or calling 465-5584 or 762-5584.